 Anyone for cricket?
 Adam Gilchrist, who otherwise goes by the nicknames of Church or Gilly.
-He is the first but not the last cricketer to appear but this guy is not yet retired from the game and has redefined the role of the Australian national cricket team.
+Adam Gilchrist is the first but not the last cricketer to appear.
+He has now retired from the game and has redefined the role of the Australian national cricket team.

-Born in 1971, Glichrist is an attacking left-handed batsman but it is for his wicket keeping that he holds world records.
-He is the current holder of the record for the most dismissals by a wicket keeper by an Australian in test cricket and in One Day Internationals.
-He is generally thought to be one of the best ever wicket-keeper-batsman combinations in the history of the sport of cricket.
+Born in 1971, Adam Gilchrist is an attacking left-handed batsman. it is for his wicketkeeping that he holds world records.
+The current holder of the record for the most dismissals by a wicketkeeper by an Australian in test cricket and ODI.
+Generally thought to be one of the best-ever wicket-keeper-batsman combinations in the history of the sport of cricket.

 There is more – he is the only player ever to have hit 100 (that’s ONE HUNDRED) sixes in Test Cricket.
-Not only that, he has 17 Test centuries under his belt as well as 16 ODIs.
-As a player who was destined to be primarily a wicket keeper, that is some achievement.
+Not only that, Adam Gilchrist has 17 Test centuries under his belt as well as 16 ODIs.
+As a player who was destined to be primarily a wicketkeeper, that is some achievement.

-He also has a unique record – the only player ever to score a minimum of fifty runs in successive World Cup finals (99, 03 and 07) and has actually won three titles – one of only three players to do so.
+Gilly also has a unique record.
+The only player ever to score a minimum of fifty runs in successive World Cup finals (99, 03 and 07) and has actually won three titles – one of only three players to do so.

-His first class debut was in 1992 and his first ODI (One Day International) debut followed four years later, with his Test debut in 99.
+Adam Gilchrist’s first-class debut was in 1992 and his first ODI (One Day International) debut followed four years later, with his Test debut in 99.
 He has played for his home nation in 96 test matches and getting on for 300 ODIs.
-In both forms he was Australia’s
+In both forms, he was Australia’s

-Outside of the sport Gilchrist serves as an ambassador for the World Vision charity in India – a country in which he is immensely popular.
+Outside of the sport, Adam Gilchrist serves as an ambassador for the World Vision charity in India – a country in which he is immensely popular.